Captivated by the universe of Gideon and Trapping Quincy? If so, this story is exactly what you need.

 “Mommy!
 Mommy!
 Help me!”
 Her cries grow desperate.
 “It’s going to hurt.
 It’s going to hurt so bad… Mommy, please!”

 “Make her forget.
-Make her forget everything,” says Victoria above the little girl’s pleas and cries.
+Make her forget everything,” Victoria says over the little girl’s pleas and cries.
 “Make her normal…make her human.”

 The witch’s face shows her annoyance.
 “You want her tamed and obedient to you?
 You know she’s not tamed and obedient by nature.”